DSR-RHIT/me447-visualizing-data/cm/folio-01_portfolio-requirements.md

 *Imitations.* Copy another's R code to display your data.
 Your data should have the same structure as theirs but dissimilar categories and observations.
 Adapt their code to your data and revise the reproduction to correct any major deficiencies.

-*Clones.* Write original code to copy another’s display.
+*Clones.* Write original code to copy anotherâ€™s display.
 Find a published display you like but for which no code is available.
 You create original code to exactly recreate the display.
 Revise the reproduction to correct any major deficiencies.

 In the portfolio, show the original display and your reproduction and critique both.